codeigniter4/CodeIgniter4/user_guide_src/source/general/configuration.rst

 The class should use the appropriate namespace, and it should extend ``CodeIgniter\Config\BaseConfig`` to ensure that it can receive environment-specific settings.

-Define the class and fill it with public properties that represent your settings.:
+Define the class and fill it with public properties that represent your settings:

 .. literalinclude:: configuration/004.php